XBTJames/ERCOTBlocktimes/README.md

 This analysis is intended to be a starting point, rather than a definative result, and provides a bottoms-up data-focused alternative to relying on pool data and miner surveys, each of which have their own problems.

-Some of this code was written by OpenAI's chatGPT tool.
+This code was written with the assistance OpenAI's chatGPT tool.